ibaaj/website/index.md

   copyright = {Creative Commons Attribution 4.0 International}}```
 </details>

-A presentation is available [here](https://raw.githubusercontent.com/ibaaj/website/master/slides-max-T.pdf) of these two preprints.
+A presentation of these two preprints is available [here](https://raw.githubusercontent.com/ibaaj/website/master/slides-max-T.pdf).

 ## <a name="publications"></a>Publications